marcdotson/data-stack/README.md

 >
 > - Julia is the newest and fastest and was developed by mathematicians.
 > - Python is the most popular and diverse in terms of libraries and
->   applications and was developed by computer scientistis.
+>   applications and was developed by computer scientists.
 > - R is the most narrowly focused on data analytics and culturally
 >   cohesive and was developed by statisticians.
 >